As schools go remote, two top edtech companies are joining forces

 Use of Altitude’s platform, which facilitates personalized learning by allowing teachers to create varied pathways for students to follow, went “through the roof” in the spring as schools shut their doors, says Vodicka.

-Now, in addition to building on that momentum with this transaction, the company is positioning itself as an advisor to schools looking for remote learning best practices.
+Now, in addition to building on that momentum with this transaction, the company is positioning itself as an adviser to schools looking for remote learning best practices.
 Altitude has teamed up with partners including Getting Smart and Digital Promise to form a coalition called Moving Forward Together, which is collaborating with school leaders at the state and district level on distance learning solutions.
 The company has also been leading virtual workshops and publishing a newsletter with partners including Design 39 Campus and Education Reimagined.